Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Introduction

-In addition, several studies emphasize how institutional features of betting markets shape their informational efficiency. \citet{smith2006economica} show that market efficiency depends on the institutional setting by analyzing Betfair online betting in UK horse racing, where bettors post and accept wagers in a manner that effectively allows contingent price offers, in sharp contrast to parimutuel systems.
-Importantly, they find that the FLB, well documented in bookmaker markets, is much weaker in this exchange environment.
-Subsequent work by \citet{franck2010} provides further evidence from European football betting markets, showing that the mechanisms by which odds are set and adjusted affect the degree of efficiency.
-These studies highlight that the efficiency of betting markets depends not only on bettors' preferences or beliefs, but also on the institutional design governing how odds are determined.
+Several studies also emphasize that the informational efficiency of betting markets depends on institutional design. \citet{smith2006economica} show that the FLB is much weaker in Betfair's exchange environment, where bettors can post and accept wagers in a manner closer to contingent price offers than in parimutuel systems.
+Similarly, \citet{franck2010} provide evidence from European football betting markets that the way odds are set and adjusted affects market efficiency.
+These studies suggest that market efficiency depends not only on bettors' preferences or beliefs, but also on the institutional rules governing how odds are determined.

 \paragraph{Structure of the Study} The remainder of the study is organized as follows.
-Section~\ref{Sec:Data} introduces the dataset and documents key empirical facts.
-Section~\ref{Sec:Strategy} sets out the econometric framework.
-Section~\ref{Sec:Results} reports the main findings, while Section~\ref{Sec:Discuss} provides additional analyses and discussion.
-Finally, Section~\ref{Sec:Conclusion} concludes.
+Section~\ref{Sec:Data} introduces the data and key empirical facts.
+Section~\ref{Sec:Empirical} presents the econometric framework and main empirical findings.
+Section~\ref{Sec:Discuss} develops the two-period betting model and discusses related implications.
+Section~\ref{Sec:Conclusion} concludes.